JoyM268/ZomatoLoginPage/README.md

 Navigate as follows:
 File > New > Project from Version Control

-paste the following link in url field: https://github.com/JoyM268/ZomatoLoginPage.git and Click clone
+Paste the following link in url field: https://github.com/JoyM268/ZomatoLoginPage.git and Click clone